 “It wasn’t enough!
 The miss was the culture and the passion,” Niessen explains.
 The business she bought and worked so hard to match with her own carefully analyzed abilities failed a few years later.

-Niessen is now co-founder and President of Vancouver-based KANDY Outdoor Flooring, a brand that expands home experiences with service, quality, and choice in new outdoor flooring for condo balconies.
-In the first five years since its inception in 2011, the first-in-class brand has grown to include franchises in Edmonton, Calgary, North and West Vancouver, and Toronto.
+Niessen is now co-founder of KANDY Outdoor Flooring, a brand that expands home experiences with service, quality, and choice in new outdoor flooring for condo balconies.
 How, exactly, did she come up with the idea for KANDY?

 “I didn’t come up with my business idea.
 It came to me,” says Niessen.
 “My husband and I bought a condo in 2010 and were unable to find anyone who could help us spruce up our ugly, concrete condo balcony.
 After months of research, I knew there was nobody out there addressing our need.
 The thought of turning that into a business literally came to me in the middle of the night.”